Trojan Awakener: Detecting Dormant Malicious Hardware Using Laser Logic State Imaging (Extended Version): Background

 \subsubsection{Flash-based}

 Flash-based FPGAs are offered mainly by Microchip (formerly Microsemi) and Lattice Semiconductor, with a combined market share smaller than 12\%~\cite{dougblack_xilinx_2019}.
-The main advantage of flash-based FPGAs is their lower power consumption compared to SRAM-based FPGAs.
+The main advantage of flash-based FPGAs over SRAM-based FPGAs is their lower power consumption.
 Further, the configuration is stored in a non-volatile way in distributed flash cells.
-One reason for the lower power consumption of this kind of \acp{fpga} is that flash cells consist of fewer transistors than SRAM cells and do not need to be powered for retaining their value.
+One reason for the lower power consumption is that flash cells consist of fewer transistors than SRAM cells and do not need to be powered for retaining their value.